OUR Project Award Program

 - Project description (1-2 page narrative, include your project's objective, the scientific or creative methods to be employed, and the significance of your work to the field of knowledge in general, including background information with citations where appropriate.
 For group projects, please indicate which student(s) will be responsible for each aspect of the project.
 Please remember that faculty reviewers of your proposal may be outside your department and so acronym's and abbreviations should be defined or avoided.)

-- Signed OUR Project Award Letter of Commitment- Official OUR Letter of Commitment- Each OUR Project Award application should include ONE signed OUR Project Award Letter of Commitment.
+- Signed OUR Project Award Letter of Commitment- 2019-20 OUR Project Award Letter of Commitment- Each OUR Project Award application should include ONE signed OUR Project Award Letter of Commitment.
 Group projects are only required to submitted ONE signed OUR Project Award Letter of Commitment as well.
 NOT ALL GROUP MEMBERS ARE REQUIRED TO COMPLETE AN OUR PROJECT AWARD LETTER OF COMMITMENT.

-- For group projects only: In order to verify each student on your group project application OUR will need the following information compiled and attached to the OUR Project Award Application, or sent via email from the faculty mentor to email@example.com: Name, UWF ID, Cumulative GPA, Department, College, Phone, Email.
-OUR uses this information to verify that each named member of your group is verified as a currently enrolled UWF student, and also to better understand our UWF populations and how me can best serve you with OUR programs and opportunities.
+- For group projects only: To verify each student on your group project application OUR will need the following information compiled and attached to the OUR Project Award Application: Name, UWF ID, Department, College, Email.
+OUR uses this information to verify that each named member of your group is currently enrolled as a UWF student, but also to better understand UWF populations and how we can best serve you with OUR programs and opportunities.

 For groups of two or more students working on the same project, the group should submit one application.